renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 The integral component was intentionally set to zero to prevent instability caused by noise in the vision system.

- -The error represents the horizontal distance between the detected object and the center of the image.
+The error represents the horizontal distance between the detected object and the center of the image.

 | Parameters | Value |
 | :--------: | :---: |